Sqooba/snorkel/README.md

 Snorkel - Bootstrap your DataScience
 ====

-Snorkel it the answer to the question: what tools should I use when my data fits in memory and a full-fledge Spark cluster running on YARN feels like overkill?

-__Snorkel is a local DataScience workbench for small to medium sized data problems.__
+__Snorkel is a local _ready-in-30-seconds_ DataScience workbench for small to medium sized data problems.__

-It is based off [Apache Zeppelin](https://github.com/apache/zeppelin), is easy to start and stop, allows to persist your workspace locally and update your python or javascript dependencies without interrupting your work.
-Common python and javascript data science libraries also come pre-installed.
+It is based on [Apache Zeppelin](https://zeppelin.apache.org), is easy to start and stop, allows to persist your workspace locally and update your python or javascript dependencies without interrupting your work.
+It is best suited for early stage data exploration and prototyping, fully loaded with common python and javascript data science libraries.

 # How to launch it